Learning with Optimal Interpolation Norms: Random block-coordinate algorithm

-The purpose of this section is to address some of the numerical aspects associated with the class of norms introduced in Assumption~\ref{a:milanjfY6Tr-22}.
-Since such norms are nonsmooth convex functions, they could in principle be handled via their proximity operators in the context of proximal splitting algorithms \cite{Livre1}.
-However, the proximity operator of the composite norm $\|\cdot\|$ in \eqref{eqn:h-primal} is usually too complicated for this direct approach to be viable.
-We circumvent this problem by formulating the problem in such a way that it involves only the proximity operators of the functions $(f_j)_{1\leq j\leq m}$, which will typically be available in closed form.
-The main features and novelty of the algorithmic approach we propose are the following: \begin{itemize} \item It can handle general nonsmooth formulations: the functions present in the model need not be differentiable. \item It adapts the recent approach proposed in \cite{Siop15} to devise a block-coordinate algorithm which allows us to select arbitrarily the blocks functions $(f_j)_{1\leq j\leq m}$ to be activated over the course of the iterations.
-This makes the method amenable to the processing of very large data sets in a flexible manner by adapting the computational load of each iteration to the available computing resources. \item The computations are broken down to the evaluation of simple proximity operators of the functions $f_j$ and of those appearing in the loss function, while the linear operators are applied separately. \item It guarantees the convergence of the iterates to a solution of the minimization problem under consideration; convergence of the function values is also guaranteed. \end{itemize} We are not aware of alternative frameworks which achieve simultaneously these properties.
-In particular, it is noteworthy that the convergence of the iterates is achieved although only a portion of the proximity operators are activated at each iteration.
+Since such norms are nonsmooth convex functions, they could in principle be handled via their proximity operators in the context of proximal splitting algorithms \cite{Livre1,Siop13}.
+However, the proximity operator of the composite norm $\|\cdot\|$ in \eqref{e:10} is usually intractable, which makes this direct approach unviable.
+We circumvent this problem by formulating the problem in such a way that it involves only the proximity operators of the norms $(\|\cdot\|_j)_{1\leq j\leq m}$, which will typically be available in closed form.

+The main features of the algorithmic approach we propose are the following: \begin{itemize} \item It can handle general nonsmooth formulations: the functions present in the model need not be differentiable. \item It adapts the recent approach proposed in \cite{Siop15,MaPr17} to devise a block-coordinate algorithm which allows us to select arbitrarily the blocks of norms $(\|\cdot\|_j)_{1\leq j\leq m}$ to be activated over the course of the iterations.
+This makes the method amenable to the processing of very large data sets in a flexible manner by adapting the computational load of each iteration to the available computing resources. \item The computations are broken down to the evaluation of simple proximity operators of the norms $(\|\cdot\|_j)_{1\leq j\leq m}$ and of those appearing in the loss function, while the linear operators $(L_j)_{1\leq j\leq m}$ are applied separately. \item Knowledge of the norms of the operators $(L_j)_{1\leq j\leq m}$ is not required. \item Convergence of the iterates to a solution of the minimization problem under consideration is guaranteed. \end{itemize}